Geek-MD/Media_Downloader/README.md

 - Optional subdirectories and custom filenames.
 - Overwrite policy (default or per call).
 - Delete a single file or all files in a directory via services.
+- Automatic **thumbnail embedding** into all downloaded videos (fixes Telegram square video issue).
 - Optional video resize subprocess during download (width/height).
 - Robust detection of video dimensions using `ffprobe` (JSON) with `ffmpeg -i` fallback.
 - Persistent status sensor (`sensor.media_downloader_status`) to track operations (`idle` / `working`).
-- Event support for download, resize, and job completion.
+- Event support for download, resize, job completion, and thumbnail.
 - Works with Home Assistant automations and scripts.

 ---